imkenough/imkenough/README.md

 Currently coding in React and Python, mostly for Web Dev, AI, ML, plus whatever seems interesting at 2 AM.
 Powered by caffeine, long motorcycle rides, and an endless obsession with tweaking UIs.

-By day, I’m at Manipal University Jaipur.
+By day, ~~I’m at Manipal University Jaipur~~ currently working at Publicis Sapient, Engineering Intern.
 By night, probably debugging something that should’ve worked.

 Want to reach me? khaneesh50@gmail.com.
 <!--